 By Steve Bowers, OSU Extension – Timber Harvesting Specialist

 Export values are basically on-par with domestic prices, but remember, you need long-logs and somewhat larger diameter requirements.
-The 2saw type log is the one folks are seeking and it is tough for them to compete with local mills if in proximity to the harvest operations (trucking trumps any increase in value).
-Like we say all the time: there’s a good chance the closest mill will be the best mill.
+A larger, cleaner 2 saw log is the one folks are seeking (scaling diameters in the 15” – 20” range).
+But all-in-all, it is tough for them to compete with local mills if in proximity to the harvest operations (trucking trumps any increase in value).
+And we said it last time: there’s a good chance the closest mill will be the best mill.